 This graph represents the normal-breathing pattern at rest or the dynamic of the lungs' volume as a function of time.
-You can see that it corresponds to the normal breathing rate of 12 breaths/minute.
+You can see that it corresponds to the normal breathing rate of 12 breaths per minute.

 Warning.
 We cannot measure our own breathing frequency or respiratory rate since our breathing immediately changes once we pay attention to it.
 We breathe slower and deeper.
 Your result can be 2-3 times smaller than your real number during your basal-breathing pattern at rest (e.g., you will count 7 breaths/min, while your actual breathing rate is about 18-20 breaths/min).
-Hence, you can breathe faster than the normal respiratory rate, but your test can show that you breathe slower than the normal respiratory rate (12 breaths/min).
+Hence, you can breathe faster than the normal respiration frequency, but your test can show that you breathe slower than the normal breathing frequency (12 breaths/min).
 This is a common mistake.

 “If a person breath-holds after a normal exhale, it takes about 40 s before breathing commences” (McArdle et al, 2000).
 Hence, the normal breath-holding number (immediately after usual exhalation and after an exhale) is around 40 s.
 This indicates normal oxygenation of cells and tissues.

 The current medical norm for CO2 pressure in the alveoli of the lungs or arterial blood is 40 mm Hg.
 This number was established about one century ago by famous British physiologists Charles G. Douglas and John S. Haldane (Oxford University).
 Their results were published in 1909 in their article "The regulation of normal breathing", Journal of Physiology (Douglas & Haldane, 1909).

 What is known about other parameters of normal breathing?
 It is invisible (no chest or belly movements), regular, and inaudible (no panting, no wheezing, no sighing, no yawning, no sneezing, no coughing, no deep inhalations or exhalations).